Aliases for DCP1B Gene

 GeneCards Summary for DCP1B Gene

 DCP1B (Decapping MRNA 1B) is a Protein Coding gene.
-Among its related pathways are Translational Control and Deadenylation-dependent mRNA decay.
-GO annotations related to this gene include hydrolase activity and enzyme regulator activity.
+Among its related pathways are Gene Expression and Deadenylation-dependent mRNA decay.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and enzyme regulator activity.
 An important paralog of this gene is DCP1A.